How AEDs work

 The home AED comes with a short instructional training video that shows how to use and maintain the device.
 You should watch the video when you buy the device, and periodically review the video to refresh your memory on how to use the device.

-In an emergency, the automated external defibrillator essentially makes the decisions.
-It offers step-by-step voice instructions to guide a user through the defibrillation process.
+In an emergency, the automated external defibrillator will guide you.
+It offers step-by-step voice instructions to help you through the defibrillation process.
 It explains how to check for breathing and a pulse and how to position electrode pads on the person's chest.

 Deciding if an AED is right for your home